 - Rezulin – Diabetes drug linked to liver failure.

 This is by no means an exhaustive list of potentially dangerous medications.
-If you or a loved one has suffered negative and unexpected side effects as a result of taking a defective drug, we can help.
+If you or a loved one has suffered negative and unexpected side effects as a result of taking a problematic medication, the defective drug attorneys at our Fort Lauderdale firm can help.

 Contact Fort Lauderdale Attorney Richard Ansara at The Ansara Law Firm by calling toll-free (888) 267-2728.